ihbrune/Anti-DoS-Valve/README.md

 An alternative is monitoring with JMX, for example via `JConsole`.
 The internal states of the valve are visible via JMX and the settings of the valve can also be changed without restarting the server.

+# Marking mode

+Available since 1.2.0 this mode enables usages in which the valve operates in conjunction with the webapps in the Tomcat server.
+Here the valves power and flexibility in recognizing probably malicious behavior can be used to generate hints for the application and thus allowing for softer responses then blocking requests completely.
+In this mode the valve **never actually blocks** any requests, it only adds information in the request object the application can use.

+One example might be the prevention of email address harvesting from public websites.
+Your application might use the hints from the valve to hide email addresses if too many requests are counted and display an informative text message that regular users can understand.
+This allows for tighter valve configurations because the risk of disturbing regular users is much lower.

+This is an example configuration:

+        <Valve className="org.henbru.antidos.AntiDoSValve"
+				   monitorMode="marking"
+                monitorName="MARKING VALVE"
+                alwaysAllowedIPs=""
+                alwaysForbiddenIPs=""
+                relevantPaths=".*/swa"
+                maxIPCacheSize="50"
+                numberOfSlots="10"
+                slotLength="30"
+                allowedRequestsPerSlot="5"
+                shareOfRetainedFormerRequests="0"
+        />

+This servlet demonstrates how to use the information provided by the valve:

+		package org.henbru.antidos;

+		import java.io.IOException;
+		import java.io.PrintWriter;

+		import javax.servlet.ServletException;
+		import javax.servlet.annotation.WebServlet;
+		import javax.servlet.http.HttpServlet;
+		import javax.servlet.http.HttpServletRequest;
+		import javax.servlet.http.HttpServletResponse;

+		/**
+		 * This servlet demonstrates the marking mode of the valve
+		 *
+		 * @author henni
+		 *
+		 */
+		@WebServlet(urlPatterns = "/swa")
+		public class ServiceWAntiDoSValve extends HttpServlet {

+			private static final long serialVersionUID = -7841500356151595460L;

+			@Override
+			protected void doGet(HttpServletRequest req, HttpServletResponse resp) throws ServletException, IOException {

+				PrintWriter answer = resp.getWriter();
+				String antiDoSStatus = (String) req.getAttribute("org.henbru.antidos.AntiDoS");

+				if (antiDoSStatus == null) {
+					answer.print("AntiDoSStatus: OK");
+				} else {
+					answer.print("AntiDoSStatus: Suspicious! ");
+					answer.print("Details: " + antiDoSStatus);
+				}
+				answer.close();
+			}
+		}

+In marking mode the valve sets the request attribute *"org.henbru.antidos.AntiDoS"* with a string containing the *monitorName*.
+Requests from IP adresses covered by *alwaysForbiddenIPs* will always be marked, but not blocked.

 # Multi-instance configurations

 In some occasions it might be useful to use different configurations for different parts of your application or some IP address ranges.
 This can not be accomplished today with a single valve / monitor instance.
 From version 1.1 on it is possible to use more then one instance of the valve / monitor.
 The parameter *monitorName* is necessary to separate the configurations.
+It is possible to use blocking and marking valves in conjuction.
 Here we expand the previous example and add a second valve instance:

         <Valve className="org.henbru.antidos.AntiDoSValve"
                 monitorName="TEST VALVE"